 Despite the rapid evolution of travel technology, a majority of companies do not invest in proper data analytics tools and practices to measure and analyze travelers’ data.
 However, adopting business travel analytics can help them understand the strengths and weaknesses of their business travel management process.

 Business Travel Analytics is a combination of technology, skills, and practices to gather and analyze an organization’s travel data.
-One of the primary goals of business travel analytics is to gain insights to optimize a company’s travel policy.
+One of the primary goals of travel analytics is to gain insights to optimize a company’s travel policy.

-Business travel analytics includes all the analytical practices used to derive insights from travel data.
+Corporate travel analytics includes all the analytical practices used to derive insights from travel data.
 It can help you increase the efficiency of your business travel program by analyzing essential travel KPIs to figure out travel spending trends, cost leakages, and improvement opportunities.
 The KPIs can be department-wise spending, employee satisfaction, savings via partnerships, etc.

-Precisely, business travel analytics constitutes:
+Precisely travel analytics constitutes:

-When used optimally, companies can leverage the results derived from business travel analytics to cut travel costs, increase policy compliance, and maximize corporate travel ROI.
+When used optimally, companies can leverage the results derived from travel analytics to cut travel costs, increase policy compliance, and maximize corporate travel ROI.